zhouhufeng/FAVORannotator/README.md

 ## FAVORannotator two versions (postgreSQL and XSV)

 There are two versions of FAVORannotator: **postgreSQL** and **xsv**.
-The postgreSQL version requires postgreSQL installation, and xsv version requires the xsv software dependenceies.
+The postgreSQL version requires postgreSQL installation, and xsv version requires the xsv software dependencies.

 ## Resource requirements